 Taking Advantage of Rebates and Government Incentives

-Local governments subsidize the cost of solar power through rebates.
-Canada offers numerous Federal tax breaks and subsidies for switching to solar.
+Local governments subsidise the cost of solar power through rebates.
+The UK government offers numerous incentives for switching to solar.

 Enjoying More Freedom